pypnp/pnp_datetime/README.md

 # pnp_datetime
-Simplified datetime functions for Plug and Play.
+pnp_datetime simplify the datetime functions in a style of Plug and Play.

+Note: All the date time data is come with timezone, to avoid mistake of calculate time without timezone.

 ## Repository structure
     pnp_datetime